-This is a really good point and I'm not sure there is a clear answer.
+This is a really good point and employers notes systems will differ so there isn't a clear answer.
 There is an argument that says the CAT tools are a part of the clinical record and as such should be stored.
 They could also be helpful for future therapists to see the work that was done.
 However, it is also important to bear in mind that these are personal letters that have been written solely for the client and not for others to view.
 I think clients need to be aware of how their data is stored, alongside trust policies being adhered to.